 - It’s secure – we take security seriously, and so do our payment partners.
 Users connect to bank accounts using their online log-in with added authentication to make sure money is being transferred only as it should.
 This means that you never have to share your bank account number.

-- Block partial payment – if you want to evict a renter without worrying about partial payment, you simply remove them from your property.
-Since you don’t have to share any banking information, there is no way for them to send unwanted payments.
+- Block partial payment – Zuby makes it easeir than ever to block partial payments with a tap of a button.
+You can decide to block renters in any given property from making partial payments.
+Since you don’t have to share any banking information, there is no way for them to send unwanted payments outside of Zuby.

 - No room for error – Zuby generates automatic monthly rent payments based on your lease information and sends rent reminders to your renters.
 That means there is zero confusion about when to pay and how much.